How should investors view Ambarella Inc. (AMBA)?

-Ambarella Inc. (NASDAQ:AMBA) closed Thursday at $73.93 per share, down from $74.20 a day earlier.
-While Ambarella Inc. has underperformed by -0.36%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AMBA fell by -63.92%, with highs and lows ranging from $227.59 to $49.02, whereas the simple moving average fell by -5.67% in the last 200 days.
+A share of Ambarella Inc. (NASDAQ:AMBA) closed at $76.28 per share on Wednesday, up from $74.05 day before.
+While Ambarella Inc. has overperformed by 3.01%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AMBA fell by -64.79%, with highs and lows ranging from $224.86 to $49.02, whereas the simple moving average fell by -0.95% in the last 200 days.

 Sponsored

-On October 11, 2022, Needham Reiterated Ambarella Inc. (NASDAQ: AMBA) to Buy.
-A report published by Summit Insights on August 31, 2022, Downgraded its rating to ‘Hold’ for AMBA.
-Wells Fargo also reiterated AMBA shares as ‘Overweight’, quoting a target price of $175 on the company’s shares in a report dated March 01, 2022.
-Stifel Reiterated the rating as Buy on March 01, 2022, but set its price target from $230 to $190.
-Rosenblatt resumed its ‘Buy’ rating for AMBA, as published in its report on March 01, 2022.
-Needham’s report from March 01, 2022 suggests a price prediction of $175 for AMBA shares, giving the stock a ‘Buy’ rating.
-Morgan Stanley also rated the stock as ‘Overweight’.
+On December 02, 2022, Cowen Reiterated Ambarella Inc. (NASDAQ: AMBA) to Outperform.
+A report published by Needham on October 11, 2022, Reiterated its previous ‘Buy’ rating for AMBA.
+Wells Fargo Reiterated the rating as Overweight on March 01, 2022, but set its price target from $205 to $175.
+Stifel resumed its ‘Buy’ rating for AMBA, as published in its report on March 01, 2022.
+Rosenblatt’s report from March 01, 2022 suggests a price prediction of $200 for AMBA shares, giving the stock a ‘Buy’ rating.
+Needham also rated the stock as ‘Buy’.

 Analysis of Ambarella Inc. (AMBA)